Dav082004/MediLink/README.md

 ## Modules

 ### Auth
 The application guardian, responsible for validating roles using KeyCloak as an IAM server.

-Usage:
+#### Usage

 ```bash
 @UseGuards(AuthGuard('jwt'), RolesGuard)